r03ert0/meshgeometry/README.md

--depth                                           |Compute sulcal depth -areaMap                                         |Compute surface area per vertex -icurv number_of_iterations                      |Integrated curvature (warning: icurv changes the geometry of the mesh)
+-depth                                           |Compute sulcal depth -areaMap                                         |Compute surface area per vertex -icurv number_of_iterations                      |Integrated curvature (warning: icurv changes the geometry of the mesh) -isolatedVerts                                   |Count the number of isolated vertices in the mesh

 Geometry modification                            |Description
 -------------------------------------------------|----------------